TAIsRich/chuwa0403/ShortQuestions/hw3.md

 Unchecked exception, also called runtime exception, can be thrown during the normal operation of the Java Virtual Machine.
 ArrayOutOfBoundException.

 ## 3. Can there be multiple finally blocks?
 No. One finally block follows one catch block.
+In one method, there can be multiple try catch finally blocks.

 ## 4. When both catch and finally return values, what will be the final result?
 Finally block.